 Different approaches to diversity also give different outcomes.
 Organizations benefit most from diversity advantages when they create a supportive environment.
 This is being done at tech schools right now.
 Instead of only learning the trade, many schools also focus on social sciences and inclusiveness to prepare students for future work culture.

 Why has there been an increase in having a female CIO?

 According to a study by Equilar, having a female CEO brings more women into the boardroom.
 But seeing as the percentage of female CIOs is higher than the percentage of female CEOs, there are plenty of more reasons for this increase.

 Mainly the explanation can be that within the tech industry there has been an empowerment focus lately, trying to get women to feel included in a previously male-dominated business.

 Why isn’t the increase of female C-suite executives bigger?

 Clearly, this question is not easily solved as the gender gap is taking a long time to close.
 One reason undoubtedly being part of the problem is hiring biases, both conscious and unconscious.
 This prevents, especially newly degreed, women from being hired.

 There are obstacles that women need to overcome as one can describe as a “leaky pipeline”, leading up to senior positions.
-As described in a Deloitte report, the way from entry level to executive is far harder for women than men.
-This starts with the hiring biases, leads on to isolation and side-lining in the work environment and keeps going with extensive salary differences.
+As described in a Deloitte report, the way from entry-level to the executive is far harder for women than men.
+This starts with the hiring biases, leads on to isolation and side-lining in the work environment, and keeps going with extensive salary differences.